JoycelynO/Analyzing-Hospital-Efficiency/README.md

 Insights and Recommendations are provided on the following key areas:
 1. Which hospitals have the highest average cost and LOS relative to the state averages?
 2. Which hospitals stand out as outliers overall?
-3. Does larger surical program size impact LOS and Cost?
-4. What factors influence LOS and Cost the most?
+3. What factors influence LOS and Cost the most?

 Interactive Power BI Report: